justinklip/toronto_shelter_overdose_project/README.md

 ## Statement on LLM usage

 Aspects of the code were written with the help of ChatGPT-4o, the chat logs are available at inputs/llms/usage.txt.

-## Some checks

-- [ ] Change the rproj file name so that it's not starter_folder.Rproj
-- [ ] Remove files that you're not using
-- [ ] Update comments in R scripts
-- [ ] Remove this checklist